Free Legal Advice

 Short-term Visa Options (30 to 90 Days)

-Starting with the basic “Tourist Visa on Arrival” a foreigner can stay in Thailand for a maximum of 30-Days, whereas this should not be confused with that of a “Double Entry Tourist Visa”, which allows a tourist to stay in Thailand for up to 90 Days.
+Starting with the basic “Tourist Visa on Arrival” a foreigner can stay in Thailand for a maximum of 30 to 60-Days, whereas this should not be confused with that of a “Double Entry Tourist Visa”, which allows a tourist to stay in Thailand for up to 90 Days.
 However, unlike the “Tourist Visa on Arrival” which is granted to most tourists from recognized “friendly nations” with similar reciprocal arrangements in place, a “Double Entry Tourist Visa” is not granted on “arrival”.
 Instead one needs to first apply for this visa (logically at the nearest) Thai Embassy or Consulate in your own home country before coming to Thailand.
 And assuming that your application is successful, you’ll be allowed to stay in Thailand for up to 60 Days for “tourism” purposes only as opposed to just 30 Days with the before-mentioned “Tourist Visa on Arrival”, hence the reason why it’s often referred to as a “Double Entry” (i.e. twice the time) Visa, which can be extended for a further 30 Days, by virtue of applying for an “extension of stay” over at the nearest Thai Immigration Department.

 Medium-term Visa Options (365 Days)